algolia/instantsearch/docgen/src/guide/Virtual_widgets.md

 ```

 **Notes**:
-* The `<Hoodies/>` component is what we call a virtual widget.
+* The `<Hoodies>` component is what we call a virtual widget.
-* Virtual widgets allows you to pre refine any widget without rendering anything.
+* Virtual widgets allow you to pre refine any widget without rendering anything.
 * The [search state guide](guide/Search_state.html) details all widgets and connectors state values..

 <div class="guide-nav">